baushonok/tested-storybook/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:12345](http://localhost:12345) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm storybook`

+Launch Storybook.
+Open [http://localhost:12345](http://localhost:12345) to view it in the browser.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launch linting (ESLint, styleling) and testing (Jest).
+This script is also running on CI.

+### `npm create-tests`

+Launch [storytests-webpack-plugin](https://www.npmjs.com/package/storytests-webpack-plugin) created simple screenshot tests for components according to their stories for Storybook.
+These tests will be placed to 'src/components/_component-name_/\_\_tests\__/hermione/\_story-name_.hermione.js'.
+If test already exists it will not be rewritten.

 ### `npm run build`